MicrosoftDocs/OData-docs/Odata-docs/posts/2015-09-15-04-18-AddNextPageLinkAndCountForCollectionProperty.md

 description: ""
 category: "4.
 OData features"
 ---
+# 4.18 Add NextPageLink and $count for collection property

 In OData WebApi V5.7, it supports to add the NextPageLink and $count for collection property.